kojix2/ruby-htslib/README.md

 Macro functions

-htslib makes extensive use of macro functions for speed.
-You cannot use C macro functions in Ruby if they are not reimplemented in Ruby.
+htslib makes heavy use of macro functions for speed.
+Note that C macro functions cannot be used in Ruby without being reimplemented in Ruby.

 Structs